 6. Perricone MD Intensive Pore Minimizer

 This anti-aging product works in a few different ways to help minimize the pores for the long term.
 It contains salicylic acid, the best chemical exfoliant for keeping the pores clear of debris and excess dead skin, as well as a variety of skin-repairing ingredients like DMAE, copper gluconate and zinc gluconate that might be able to increase skin firmness and thereby tighten the pores.
-Purchase it from Net-a-Porter!
+Purchase it from Net-a-Porter or Amazon!